StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ### Merge Operator

-For ease of understanding various metrics, Merge can be represented as the following state machine:
+For ease of understanding various metrics, Merge can be represented as the following state machinism:

 ```
                ┌────────── PENDING ◄──────────┐